idaholab/moose/framework/doc/content/source/auxkernels/FunctorCoordinatesFunctionAux.md

 would be incomplete.

 !alert warning
-If using auxiliary variables as arguments to the `FunctorCoordinatesFunctionAux`, you must check that the ordering of execution is as expected, in that the auxiliary kernels that set those auxiliary variables are executed BEFORE the `FunctorCoordinatesFunctionAux`.
-This can be done with the [!param](/Debug/show_execution_order) parameter in the `[Debug]` block.
+If using [auxiliary variables](AuxVariables/index.md) as arguments to the `FunctorCoordinatesFunctionAux`, you must make sure the [AuxKernels](AuxKernels/index.md) computing these auxiliary variables are executed on an `execute_on` schedule happening before the [!param](/AuxKernels/FunctorCoordinatesFunctionAux/execute_on) schedule of the `FunctorCoordinatesFunctionAux`.
+This is because the auxiliary variables are read from the system solution vector, which is only updated after the execution of all auxiliary kernels on a given `execute_on` schedule.
+You can check that the ordering of execution of auxiliary kernels is happening on a previous `execute_on` schedule using the [!param](/Debug/show_execution_order) parameter in the `[Debug]` block.

 ## Example syntax